Tokemak/v2-core-pub/test/echidna/fuzz/vault/README.md

 echidna test/echidna/fuzz/vault/CryticProperties.sol --contract CryticERC4626Harness --config test/echidna/fuzz/vault/echidna.yaml --test-mode assertion --sender "0x10000" --deployer "0x10000"
 ```

+Some failures will occur from these properties as the underlying interface being used still has `view` for the preview and max functions so we know that won't work.

 ## Autopool Interactions and Externals

 Mimics interactions and environmental changes that would influence the Autopool.
 Safety checks around nav/share changes are disabled as we are checking to see if its possible.
 Possible interactions: